The Judges and Associate Judges of the High Court

 Justice Davison graduated with an LLB from Auckland University in 1975 and commenced as a staff solicitor with Glaister Ennor & Kiff, Auckland.
 He commenced with Keegan Alexander Tedcastle & Friedlander in 1977 and became a partner in 1978.

-Justice Downs graduated LLB (Hons) in 1993 from Otago University, LLM (Hons, 1st class) from Cambridge University in 2001, and a PhD from Otago University in 2011.
-The Judge was admitted to the Bar in 1994.
-He was employed as a junior solicitor at Brewer Mazengarb (New Plymouth) in 1994 and then Assistant Crown Counsel at Crown Law from 1994-96.
-From 1996-2005 he prosecuted indictable crime, first at Ben Vanderkolk & Associates (Palmerston North) and then at Meredith Connell (Auckland).
-He rejoined Crown Law in 2005.
-He appeared regularly in the Supreme Court and Court of Appeal.
-He is the editor of Cross on Evidence and a co-author of its new edition.
-Justice Downs was appointed a High Court Judge on 11 August 2016 and is based in Auckland.
+Justice Downs graduated from Otago University in 1993 with LLB (Hons).
+He later completed an LLM (Hons, 1st class) at Cambridge University and a PhD at Otago University.
+His doctoral thesis was recognised by the Division of Humanities as exceptional.
+He worked as a junior solicitor at Brewer Mazengarb in 1994, and then Assistant Crown Counsel at Crown Law between 1994-96.
+From 1996-2005 he worked at Ben Vanderkolk & Associates and then Meredith Connell.
+He rejoined Crown Law in 2005, later becoming Senior Crown Counsel.
+There, he appeared regularly in the Court of Appeal and Supreme Court.
+He is the editor of Cross on Evidence and a co-author of its 2017 edition.
+Justice Downs was appointed a High Court Judge on 11 August 2016 and is Auckland-based.

 Justice Fitzgerald graduated LLB (Senior Scholar) in 1992 from Victoria University.
 She was admitted to the Bar in 1992 in New Zealand, as a Solicitor of the Supreme Court of England and Wales in 1999 and Solicitor of the Supreme Court of New South Wales in 2003.
 She was employed as a litigation solicitor at Russell McVeagh in Wellington from 1992 to 1994, before a move to Clifford Chance in London as a Senior Solicitor from 1994 to 1997 and then at Debevoise & Plimpton in London from 1998 to 2001.
 Justice Fitzgerald returned to Russell McVeagh, Wellington from 2001 to 2003 and from 2003 to 2006 was a Senior Associate, Dispute Resolution at the firm of Mallesons Stephen Jaques in Sydney.
 She returned to Auckland in 2006 and in 2007, joined the partnership of Russell McVeagh, where she remained until her current appointment on 22 August 2016.
 Justice Fitzgerald is based in Auckland.